SebastienBocquet/ConvertibleUAV/README.rst

 :Description: Prototype a VTOL tilt rotor
 :Website: https://github.com/SebastienBocquet/ConvertibleUAV.git

-ConvertibleUAV

-Long endurance (> 1h) drones able to perform a mission autonomously while taking-off and landing in a small area are desirable for applications such as: surveillance and delivery in forest, mountain or urban areas) and monitoring (crops, construction works).
+Long endurance (> 1h) drones able to perform a mission autonomously while taking-off and landing in a small area are desirable for applications such as observation of animal species, monitoring crops or cattles in remote areas.

 Current solutions include multirotors and fixed-wing drones.
 However, the most efficient multirotors only provide about 25min endurance, with a limited forward speed, leading to a limited distance range.
 Fixed-wing drones can provide a long range and endurance.